yii2-extensions/phpstan/docs/examples.md

         if ($user !== null) {
             // ✅ PHPStan knows $user->posts is Post[]
             foreach ($user->posts as $post) {
-                // ✅ $post is properly typed as Post echo $post->title;
+                // ✅ $post is typed as Post
+                echo $post->title;
             }